 My “I’m a loser” side dug a little deeper and discovered that I’m not such a loser; not being a good fit for one or two publications is not a moral issue.
 Do I like every single magazine or website I’ve ever read?
 Goodness, no. Would I have really and truly been a good fit for publications number 1 and 2?
 Probably not.
 Does every single person in the world have to like me, and I them?
 Certainly not.
 So what’s the big deal?

 My “I’m a successful person” side was happy because I moved on from the publications that in any case were not good fits, leaving me time and head space to pursue other possibilities whose doors were still open.
 I got good feedback.
 I used the rejections to learn a ton about pitching and writing for e-publications, and in the end I got a gig.
 I chose to remain positive and gracious with the editors, and burned no bridges.

 Ultimately, rejection is about defining who you are.
-Which type of man or woman do you want to date or marry?
+Once you do that, you can answer the other questions in your life: Which type of man or woman do you want to date or marry?
 Which college would be the best fit for you?
 What types of publications are you most suited to write for?
 Which genre?